Music engraving: Plate engraving

-Plate engraving was the methodology of choice for music printing until the late nineteenth century, at which point its decline was hastened by the development of photographic technology.
+Plate engraving was the method of choice for music printing until the late nineteenth century, at which point its decline was hastened by the development of photographic technology.
 Nevertheless, the technique has survived to the present day, and is still occasionally used by select publishers such as G. Henle Verlag in Germany.

 Hand copying

-Historically, a musician was required to draw his own staff lines (staves) onto blank paper.
+Historically, a musician was required to draw their own staff lines (staves) onto blank paper.
 Eventually, staff paper was manufactured pre-printed with staves as a labor-saving technique.
 The musician could then write music directly onto the lines in pencil or ink.

 In the twentieth century, music staff paper was sometimes printed on vellum or onionskin—a durable, semi-transparent material that made it easier for the musician to correct mistakes and revise the work, and also made it possible to reproduce the manuscript through the ozalid process.
 Also at this time, a music copyist was often employed to hand-copy individual parts (for each performer) from a composer's full score.
 Neatness, speed, and accuracy were desirable traits of a skilled copyist.